webmasterkai/wayoffthegrid/docs/procedures/8-dinghy.md

 ## Departure

-* Remain attached to mooring point until outboard has been running for 15 seconds or more.
-* Confirm outboard locked/clamped.
+* Confirm outboard is locked/clamped.
 * Lifejackets per passenger and one throwable PFD.
-* Tank under bow seat has ample fuel.
+* Check tank under bow seat has ample fuel.
 Fuel line connected.
-* Open fuel vent, pump bulb firm.
+* Open fuel vent if necessary, pump bulb firm.
 * Connect battery.
 * Connect key/kill switch.
 * Transmission in neutral to start.
 * Throttle all the down in start position.
-* Push green starter button or pull starting cord.
+* Start engine by pushing the green button on the motor for a few seconds.
+Release once engine starts.
+* If the engine doesn't start from battery power it can be pull started using the cord and handle.
+Please report electric start failure to boat todo list.
+* Remain attached to mooring point until outboard has been running for 15 seconds or more.
-* Check cooling water and that red light goes out.
+* Check cooling water exits side of engine and that red indicator light goes out.
 * Place kill cord around wrist.
 * Disconnect painter.
+* Lights and radio should automatically turn on about 30 seconds after engine is started.

 ## Daily